apache/fury/docs/protocols/java_object_graph_spec.md

 KV header:

-- If track key ref, use first bit `0b1` of header to flag it.
+- If track key ref, use the first bit `0b1` of the header to flag it.
-- If key has null, use second bit `0b10` of header to flag it.
+- If the key has null, use the second bit `0b10` of the header to flag it.
 If ref tracking is enabled for this key type, this flag is invalid.
-- If map key type is not declared type, use 3rd bit `0b100` of header to flag it.
+- If the map key type is not declared, use the 3rd bit `0b100` of the header to flag it.
-- If map key type different, use 4rd bit `0b1000` of header to flag it.
+- If the map key types are different, use the 4rd bit `0b1000` of the header to flag it.
-- If track value ref, use 5rd bit `0b10000` of header to flag it.
+- If track value ref, use the 5th bit `0b10000` of the header to flag it.
-- If value has null, use 6rd bit `0b100000` of header to flag it.
+- If the value has null, use the 6th bit `0b100000` of the header to flag it.
 If ref tracking is enabled for this value type, this flag is invalid.
-- If map value type is not declared type, use 7rd bit `0b1000000` of header to flag it.
+- If the map value type is not the declared type, use the 7rd bit `0b1000000` of the header to flag it.
-- If map value type different, use 8rd bit `0b10000000` of header to flag it.
+- If the map value types are different, use the 8rd bit `0b10000000` header to flag it.

 If streaming write is enabled, which means Fury can't update written `chunk size`.
 In such cases, map key-value data format will be: